day8/lein-git-inject/README.md

   - the number of commits the repo is currently "ahead" of that latest tag: "3"
   - the short ref (SHA) for the commit referenced by that latest tag: "g975b"
   - an indication that there are uncommitted changes: "dirty"  (or absent)

-This middleware will construct a `version` from these values, at build-time, using two rules:
+This middleware will construct a `version` from these four values, at build-time, using two rules:
   - when the "ahead" count is 0, and the repo is not dirty, the `version` will be the tag (eg: `1.0.4`)
   - when the "ahead" count is non-zero, or the repo is dirty, the `version` will be the tag suffixed with `-<ahead-count>-<short-ref>-SNAPSHOT`, e.g. `1.0.4-3-g975b-SNAPSHOT`